petehague/BASC/README.md

 It is based on a method developed by Steve Gull, and uses the BayeSys MCMC driver.

+### Installation ###

+BaSC requires a c compiler, Python 3, and the numpy and astropy libraries.
+On Linux, type `make` to compile the extension, or if using Mac, type 'make mac'.
+Currently Windows is not supported - you will have to run it in an Ubuntu terminal on a Windows machine.

 ### Usage ###

-BaSC requires a c compiler and Python 3.
-On Linux/MacOS, type `make` to compile the library and BayeSys and then run the example script `example.py` in the BaSC folder.
+To try out BaSC, run the example script `example.py` in the BaSC folder.
 This should locate a single source in the centre of the map, and return the models from the burned in chain to `chain.txt`

 To run BaSC on your own data, use